olavoparno/git-commits/README-template.md

 * Better componentization definition
 * Decentralization of styles either with continued SCSS usage or with styled-components
 * Add display functionalities when clicking the commit
+* Implement unit tests for React Components and Github service